RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

 .. code-block:: bash

     $ cp HRIBO/templates/config.yaml HRIBO/
-    $ vi HRIBO/config.yaml

 This file contains the following variables:

-• **taxonomy** Specify the taxonomic group of the used organism in order to ensure the correct removal of reads mapping to ribosomal genes (Eukarya, Bacteria, Archea).
-(Option for the preprocessing workflow)
 •	**adapter** Specify the adapter sequence to be used.
-If not set, *Trim galore* will try to determine it automatically.
-(Option for the preprocessing workflow)
+In our case this would be *AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC*
-•	**samples** The location of the samples sheet created in the previous step.
+•	**samples** The location of the sample sheet created in the previous step.
-•	**genomeindexpath** If the STAR genome index was already precomputed, you can specify the path to the files here, in order to avoid recomputation.
-(Option for the preprocessing workflow)
-•	**uorfannotationpath** If a uORF-annotation file was already pre-computed, you can specify the path to the file here.
-Please make sure, that the file has the same format as the uORF_annotation_hg38.csv file provided in the git repo (i.e. same number of columns, same column names)
 • **alternativestartcodons** Specify a comma separated list of alternative start codons.

+In our example, this will lead to the following config file:

 .. code-block:: bash

-    #Taxonomy of the samples to be processed, possible are Eukarya, Bacteria, Archea
-    taxonomy: "Eukarya"
-    #Adapter sequence used
-    adapter: ""
+    adapter: "AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC"
     samples: "HRIBO/samples.tsv"
-    genomeindexpath: ""
-    uorfannotationpath: ""
-    alternativestartcodons: ""
+    alternativestartcodons: "GTG,TTG"

-For this tutorial, we can keep the default values for the *config.yaml*.
-The organism analyzed in this tutorial is *homo sapiens*, therefore we keep the taxonomy at *Eukarya*.
-The path to *samples.tsv* is set correctly.

 Running the workflow
 ====================

 Now that we have all the required files, we can start running the workflow, either locally or in a cluster environment.

+.. note:: In the example below

 Run the workflow locally
 ************************

 Use the following steps when you plan to execute the workflow on a single server or workstation.
-Please be aware that some steps of the workflow might require a lot of memory, specifically for eukaryotic species.
+.. warning::  Please be aware that some steps of the workflow require a lot of memory or time, depending on the size of your input data.

-Navigate to the project folder containing the bam/ folder, the annotation.gtf and the genome.fa files and the HRIBO folder.
+Navigate to the project folder containing your annotation and genome files, as well as the HRIBO folder.
 Start the workflow locally from this folder by running:

 .. code-block:: bash

-    $ snakemake --use-conda -s HRIBO/Snakefile --configfile HRIBO/config.yaml --directory ${PWD} -j 20 --latency-wait 60
+    $ snakemake --use-conda -s HRIBO/Snakefile_nixtail --configfile HRIBO/config.yaml --directory ${PWD} -j 10 --latency-wait 60

+This command will tell snakemake that conda should be used to download the required dependencies.
+With *-j* the number of cores can be specified. *--latency-wait* ensures that snakemake waits for files that might not be available directly due to file-system latencies.

 Run Snakemake in a cluster environment
 **************************************